 I feel like I should also chat about shoes because it’s the category everyone always seems to struggle with.
 I knew I’d want a pair of easy-to-clean sneakers℅ to combat city grime.
 If you’re a sneaker-head who can’t stand a bit of dust and dirt on your shoes, I’d consider bringing a black pair instead of white (look how dirty mine got in Tequila!).
 For evenings out, like my fancy birthday dinner at Xokol, these cushioned pointed flats (reviewed here) were a great choice – although I had to spend a little time with shoe cleaner and a scrub brush once I got back home.

 If you’re new around here, I often like to talk about local style.
 Although it’s been a few years since my last visit to Mexico City, the style in Guadalajara is noticeably more relaxed than in the nation’s capital.
 Despite the heat, most Tapatíos were in skinny jeans, t-shirts, and sneakers.
 However, I did notice some shorts and more revealing clothing in the hipster areas (and a lot of tank tops and crop tops all over the city).
 The one thing I really didn’t expect to see all over was Doc Martens and combat boots.
-Not because they’re not in, but because it was so. hot.
+Not because they’re not in, but because it. was. so. hot.
 It’s true that sometimes style just trumps comfort.

 And because these are the times we are in, I should mention this too: at the time of our visit, face masks were mandatory in most places, and locals seemingly wore them around the clock (even outdoors, with no one else nearby).
 While we obviously complied with regulations, I couldn’t always manage comfortably with my mask on outdoors.
 Provided no one was within range, I would remove mine to keep it clean and dry.
 Since this visit, though, some of these restrictions have been lifted.
 In any case, please be mindful and mask when required or requested.